ITfoxtec/FoxIDs/docs/login.md

 The [title, icon and CSS](title-icon-css.md) configured on the default login authentication method is use in the case where no login authentication method is selected e.g., on the error page or during [HRD](#home-realm-discovery-hrd) selection without a login authentication method.

 ### Configure login options
 It can be configured whether users should be allowed to cancel login and whether users are allowed to create a new user online through the login user interface.
-New users can alternatively be created by the administrator through [Foxids Control Client](control.md#foxids-control-client) or be provisioned through [Foxids Control API](control.md#foxids-control-api).
+New users can alternatively be created by the administrator through [FoxIDs Control Client](control.md#foxids-control-client) or be provisioned through [FoxIDs Control API](control.md#foxids-control-api).

 ![Configure Login](images/configure-login.png)